Saint Fiacre: Legends

-Saint Faro allowed Saint Fiacre as much land as he might entrench in one day with a furrow; Fiacre turned up the earth with the end of his staff, toppling trees and uprooting briers and weeds.
-A suspicious woman hastened to tell Saint Faro that he was being beguiled and that this was witchcraft.
-Saint Faro, however, recognized that this was the work of God.
-It is said that thereafter Saint Fiacre prohibited women, on pain of severe bodily infirmity, from the precincts of his hermitage.
+According to legend, Faro allowed Fiacre as much land as he might entrench in one day with a furrow; Fiacre turned up the earth with the end of his staff, toppling trees and uprooting briers and weeds.
+A suspicious woman hastened to tell Faro that he was being beguiled and that this was witchcraft.
+Faro, however, recognized that this was the work of God.
+It is said that thereafter Fiacre prohibited women, on pain of severe bodily infirmity, from the precincts of his hermitage.

 Fiacre's sister Syra came to join him in France and became a nun.
 She was blind, but as John O'Hanlon relates, "Through his merits, St. Fiacre had an inspiration, that his sister should recover her sight, while to her in like manner was revealed the spot where the body of St. Savinien lay.
 There, prostrating herself, she poured forth her soul in prayer, and her face bedewed with tears, she would not rise from the ground until her petition was heard.
 She was restored miraculously to the use of vision."

 Veneration

-Saint Fiacre's relics were preserved in his original shrine in the local church of the site of his hermitage, garden, oratory, and hospice, in present Saint-Fiacre, Seine-et-Marne, France, but later transferred in 1568 to their present shrine in Meaux Cathedral in Meaux, which is near Saint-Fiacre and in the same French department, because of fear that fanatical Calvinists endangered them.
+Fiacre's relics were preserved in his original shrine in the local church of the site of his hermitage, garden, oratory, and hospice, in present Saint-Fiacre, Seine-et-Marne, France, but later transferred in 1568 to their present shrine in Meaux Cathedral in Meaux, which is near Saint-Fiacre and in the same French department, because of fear that fanatical Calvinists endangered them.
 The Roman Martyrology commemorates him on 30 August, although some Catholic sources use an alternative date of 1 September.
 Meaux continued to be a great centre of devotion to him, especially in the 17th and 18th centuries.
-Visitors to his shrine included Anne of Austria, Bishop Jacques-Bénigne Bossuet, Saint John of Matha, King Louis XIII of France, and Saint Vincent de Paul.
-Saint Fiacre had a reputation for healing haemorrhoids, which were denominated "Saint Fiacre's figs" in the Middle Ages.
+Visitors to his shrine included Anne of Austria, Bishop Jacques-Bénigne Bossuet, John of Matha, Louis XIII, and Vincent de Paul.
+Fiacre had a reputation for healing haemorrhoids, which were denominated "Saint Fiacre's figs" in the Middle Ages.
 Cardinal Richelieu venerated his relics hoping to be relieved of the infirmity.
+Wooden devotional figures of the saint exist from as early as the 1400s.

 To celebrate the Second Millennium, "Saint Fiachra's Garden" opened in 1999 at the Irish National Stud and Gardens, Tully, County Kildare, Ireland, his nation of birth.

 Patronage

-Saint Fiacre is the patron saint of the commune of Saint-Fiacre, Seine-et-Marne, France.
+Fiacre is the patron saint of the commune of Saint-Fiacre, Seine-et-Marne, France.
 He is the patron of growers of vegetables and medicinal plants, and gardeners in general, including ploughboys.
 His reputed aversion to women is believed to be the reason that he is also considered the patron of victims of venereal disease.
 He is further the patron of victims of hemorrhoids and fistulas, taxi cab drivers, box makers, florists, hosiers, pewterers, tilemakers, and those suffering from infertility.
 Finally, he is commonly invoked to heal persons suffering from various infirmities, premised on his reputed skill with medicinal plants.